pineboat/pineboat.github.io/content/post/javascript_promise_fix_callback_async_await_future_error_handle.md

 image_alt: "JavaScript Promises"
 image_credit: "Patterns from trianglify.io"
 ---

-Javascript Promises give you excellent control over composing functions.
+JavaScript Promises give you excellent control over composing functions.
 Promises help you with higher flexibility to sequence asynchronous activities and handle errors. **A whole new generation of Web APIs are starting to use Promises**.
 [Fetch](https://developer.mozilla.org/en-US/docs/Web/API/WindowOrWorkerGlobalScope/fetch), [Service Workers](https://developer.mozilla.org/en-US/docs/Web/API/Service_Worker_API) and [Notifications](https://developer.mozilla.org/en-US/docs/Web/API/Notification/requestPermission) are some of the examples where Promises are taking over callbacks.

 They are very easy to use once you understand the underlying constructs that make Promises tick.
 Chances are, you already got your fingers burned by Promises.
 We are on the same boat.
 No?
 Then you must be part of the rare species that read the manual before operating an equipment or a gadget.

 I didn't read the manual.
 I dived head first into using promises [without adequate understanding][problem-with-promises].
 No third degree burns, but couple of frustrated hours on the debugger.
 That's the genesis of this article.

->This article aims to help you understand Promises in the context of **Asynchronous JavaScript.** Pitfalls of async code and how promises help you with more control.
+>This article aims to help you understand Promises in the context of **Asynchronous JavaScript.** The pitfalls of async code and how promises help you with more control.

-Promises are not entirely new either.
+Promises are not entirely new.
+They have been around longer that most of us would imagine.
 The browser support is [good too](https://caniuse.com/#search=promises) and you can find [polyfills](https://github.com/stefanpenner/es6-promise) if you had to support browsers that do not support Promises yet.

 ## Non-Blocking Promises